CV / Resume

 - Design and development of bespoke browser extensions; for a major European browser vendor.

-- Development of iOS-compatible and ARIA-enabled sliders and drag ‘n’ drop functionality; for UK-based developers of an online survey and data-reporting application.
+- Development of iOS-compatible sliders and drag ‘n’ drop functionality; for UK-based developers of an online survey and data-reporting application.

 - Design and implementation of a file-menu system to be used inside a server management application; for a major US networking company.